Visyond/website-hugo/site/content/features/data-input-and-consolidation.md

         title: Invite Collaborators To Edit
     image: /img/Audit Mode On.png
     link: 'https://help.visyond.com/articles/structured-data-input-and-consolidation/'
-    title: Templating in Visyond
-  - descr: >-
+    title: Data Gathering
-      Once contributors have completed the data entry, you can consolidate information with one click - Visyond will create a consolidated worksheet where, by default, each cell is the summation of all the corresponding cells in the Contributors’ worksheets.
+  - descr: "* Consolidate data from multiple worksheets with a few clicks\r\n* Visyond will generate a consolidated worksheet where, by default, each cell is the summation of all the corresponding cells in the contributors’ worksheets\r\n"
     files:
       - descr: >-
           Visyond will create a consolidated worksheet where, by default, each